What is Role-Based Access Control (RBAC)?

 Bottom line: While RBAC defines access privileges at the group level, an ACL defines them at the individual user or IP level.
 This makes RBAC much less labor-intensive and error-prone than access control lists, and thus much more feasible in a business environment with dozens, hundreds, or even thousands of users.

-What Are the Benefits of RBAC?
+What are the benefits of RBAC?

 There are many benefits to implementing role-based access control, including: